 So I built us a custom bed in the closet and we put the baby bassinet in the main room.
 We became very good at whispering.

-Seven months after Hunter was born, we found out we would be having another baby.
+Seven months after our first child was born, we found out we would be having another baby.
 Part of our plan, but maybe a bit sooner than expected.
 Sometimes those things take a while, and sometimes they don’t.

 As the pregnancy progressed, our oldest son started walking and, like his dad, was very active.
 Staying seemed impossible.